 Still, as you’ll see in the list below, the features, expressiveness, and robustness of such tools are rather limited in most cases.
-That’s why I was saying that these tools are more of an option for quick and dirty model sketches (for documentation or blueprints for early design discussions) more than a serious and deep modeling activity.
-I wonder if this typical usage scenario is what discourages companies to (barely) offer any kind of commercial solution for this market.
+As such, they are best for quick and informal model sketches, such as creating documentation or blueprints for early design discussions, rather than for extensive and rigorous modeling activities.
+The typical usage scenario of these tools might explain why companies rarely offer commercial solutions in this market, with most tools being open-source or free to use.

 Complete list of diagrams as code tools to render UML and other types of models from a few lines of text Click To Tweet